-You will need to be in Panama City by 1800 on Saturday 17th March 2018.
-Many of the flights from the UK either arrive late or the following day and so it is advised that you take a flight departing the UK on the 16th so you arrive in time to relax on the 17th March.
+You will need to be in Panama City by 1600 on Day 1.
+Many of the flights from the UK either arrive late or the following day and so it is advised that you take a flight departing the UK the day before so you arrive in time to relax before meeting the team on Day 1.
 The major US carriers, American Airlines, Delta and United all have flights into Panama City via the US or Amsterdam (Delta).
-You are free to depart any time on the 30th of March.
+You are free to depart any time on the Day 15.

 Visas are your responsibility.
 British Nationals do not require a visa to visit Panama (except if arriving by sea) but are required, on arrival, to have a return or onward ticket and have the equivalent of US$500 or a credit card.
 An initial stay of 90 days is granted upon entry.
 All relevant tourist permits will be organised by Secret Compass.